danyalsaqib/linux-kernel-module/README.md

 # linux-kernel-module
-A simple Linux Kernel Module, created as part of an assignment
+A simple Linux Kernel Module, created as part of an assignment.
+It consists of one user space application, and one kernel module.
+The user space application creates a buffer, and initializes it with random values.
+It then passes the address and size of the buffer to the kernel module using the 'write' system call.
+The kernel module then copies the contents of the buffer from the user space to the kernel space, without using the copy_from_user() API.
+After the copying has completed, the buffers from both the user space and and kernel space are printed.
+Tested on Ubuntu 20.04 LTS.